-Listing of trees mentioned and used in the Bible
+Listing of trees mentioned in the Bible

 Ayangla Pongen and Nirmal Sudhir Kumar Harsh